Crispy Air Fryer Steak Fries

 What to Serve with Air Fryer Steak Fries

-- Beef Tenderloin Steak - a tender beef tenderloin steak steak tastes amazing alongside these crispy steak fries
+- Beef Tenderloin - cast iron beef tenderloin tastes amazing alongside these crispy steak fries

 - Sandwiches - try this recipe with a caprese panini or grinder sandwich